 Code Of Conduct

-This Code of Conduct outlines our expectations for participant behaviour as well as the consequences for unacceptable behaviour.
+This Code of Conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.

-We ask all attendees, sponsors, volunteers, speakers, suppliers and other participants to help us realise a safe and positive conference experience for everyone.
+We ask all attendees, sponsors, volunteers, speakers, suppliers, and other participants to help us realize a safe and positive conference experience for everyone.

 Be considerate, respectful, and collaborative.

 Be mindful of your surroundings and of your fellow participants.
-Alert conference organisers if you notice a dangerous situation or someone in distress.
+Alert conference organizers if you notice a dangerous situation or someone in distress.

 Participate in an authentic and active way.
 In doing so, you help to create Build Stuff Conference and make it your own.

-Unacceptable behaviours include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees of Build Stuff Conference and related events.
+Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct by any attendees of the Build Stuff Conference and related events.